chhsdata/dataplaybook/7_resource_library.md

 title: Resource Library
 permalink: /resource_library/
 ---
 Below you can explore different data resources.
-Click on each heading to expand the section and see more details.
+Click on each heading to navigate to each section of resources.
-If you are looking for resources organized by play, check out the summaries included in the beginning of each play.

 <a name="top"></a>
 ### Table of Contents